Of Blooming and Ripening

 • Fruiting: Small, dark red berries, rich in antioxidants

-Of Blooming and Ripening - Detail
+Of Blooming and Ripening — Close-up detail, watercolour by Daria

 Pigments Used

-Of Blooming and Ripening with Pigment Markers
+Of Blooming and Ripening — Watercolour with pigment palette overlay

 PY175